onecommons/unfurl/docs/tosca.rst

 Introduction
 ~~~~~~~~~~~~

-Topology and Orchestration Specification for Cloud Applications also abbreviated as TOSCA is an OASIS open standard that defines the interoperable description of services and applications hosted on the cloud and elsewhere.
+Topology and Orchestration Specification for Cloud Applications abbreviated as TOSCA is an OASIS open standard that defines the interoperable description of services and applications hosted on the cloud and elsewhere.
 This includes their components, relationships, dependencies, requirements, and capabilities, thereby enabling portability and automated management across cloud providers regardless of underlying platform or infrastructure.

 TOSCA specification allows the user to define service template.
 The service generally refers either to an application or an application component.
 This may include a firewall, database config, etc or any other configuration following some set of rules.
 In order to successfully author a TOSCA template, it is important to understand the various terms used within the TOSCA specification and how are they interlinked.